-Add some greenery to the porch with this wreath, woven with real touch eucalyptus branches and cosmos.
-The not-too-autumnal color palette means you could hang it up around mid-August and keep it there until Thanksgiving rolls around.
+Add some greenery to your front door with this wreath, woven with eucalyptus, olive and rosemary branches.
+The not-too-autumnal color palette means you can keep it up even after Thanksgiving.

 FloraCraft Decorative Straw Bale

-If scarecrows are too on-the-nose for a fall refresh, you could get a few of these 5 x 6 x 13 inch straw bales instead.
+If scarecrows are too on-the-nose for a fall refresh, you could get a few of these petite straw bales instead.
 Simply frame them with pumpkins and gourds to complete the look.

 Gingham Door Mat

-Skip the obvious autumnal door mat (i.e., anything with pumpkins) and dress up your door with this plaid style instead.
+Skip the obviously autumnal door mat (i.e., anything with pumpkins) and dress up your door with this plaid style instead.
 It's still festive, but far more tasteful.

 9. Hang Some Faux Leaves

 DearHouse Artificial Maple Leaf Garlands (Set of 2)

 Wrap realistic-looking garlands around your porch railing or hang them around the front door to amp up the autumnal feel.
 “These are great!
 I zip tied them to my front railing and they look so cute,” writes one reviewer.
 Another notes that they look better around the door if you double up the garlands.